rochars/byte-data/README.md

 **UTF-8 strings** with a max of 4 bytes per character are supported. **BOM** is kept untouched.
 Invalid characters are replaced with *Unicode Character 'REPLACEMENT CHARACTER' (U+FFFD)*.

 ### Overflow on integers
-Overflow on integers will throw a *"Integer overflow"* error.
+Overflow on integers will throw a *"Overflow"* error.

 ### Browser compatibility
 Should work in all modern browsers.
 Cross-browser tests are on the [ROADMAP](https://github.com/rochars/byte-data/blob/master/ROADMAP.md).